MaudDibb/coolHttpd/README.md

 # coolHttpd
-Simple file server when you need multiple fake domains from your dev machine
+Simple local http file server when you need multiple fake domains from your dev machine

 # what?
 this is a simple http file server for local machine dev.
-It uses the fact that a browser	will send a host name with its request headers (even if the domain doesn't exist/resolve on the net), and a little trickery with local hostname/ip mapping to let you run multpiple fake domains on your local dev machine
+It uses the fact that a browser	will send a host name with its request headers (even if the domain doesn't exist/resolve on the net), and a little trickery with local hostname/ip mapping to let you run multpiple fake domains on your local dev machine.
+It also has a few cool features:
+* can handle multiple domains
+* colored log output to easily see whats going on
+* live reload when you make changes to your config
+* nice shutdown that doesnt leave sockets open

 # why?
 Consider you write SPA's that need localStorage to store data.
 How many times have